Be your own Fairy Godmother and feed your motivation.

 Quick takeaways

-Inner drive is about an excitement you see all around you.
+The inner drive is about the excitement you see all around you.
 Gather it from your surroundings.
 Feed on other people's positivity or whimsy.
 And as usual, remember to enjoy yourself.
 Because our life is all about overcoming obstacles, learning new skills and remembering to enjoy it, chaos and all.
 Be your own Fairy Godmother!